The requirement to provide access to documents

 - prejudice or damage to relationships with persons who may support the patient’s recovery.

 At the beginning of the hearing the Tribunal will generally ask the patient and the health service whether the patient has been able to access information in accordance with their rights under the MHW Act and the procedure in the practice note.
-The Tribunal expects the health service to give the patient the clinical report and help them to understand what it says.
+The Tribunal expects the health service to give the patient the hearing report and help them to understand what it says.
 In addition, the Tribunal expects the health service to ask the patient whether they would like to access the other documents that it will provide to the Tribunal at or before the hearing.

 If the health service has not given a patient access to documents in accordance with the MHW Act and the Tribunal’s practice note, the hearing may not be able to proceed.
 Whether it does or not will depend on whether the Tribunal considers that there can still be a fair hearing.
 An important consideration for the Tribunal will be the views of the patient, including whether they wish to read the documents that are connected with the proceeding.
 The Tribunal will also consider whether it was possible to provide access at least 2 days before the hearing and, if not, the reasons why it was not possible.
 Some examples where this may not be possible include when: